rei/rei-cedar-docs/docs/tokens/overview/README.md

 - **Sub-Item:** Describes and narrows category for token.
 For instance, `form` could be modified by `input`
 - **Variant:** Describes prominence or state for a token
 - **Size:** Describes size for a token, if applicable
-- **Mode:** Defines tokens based on themes, such as a dark or light background

 The below tables for the naming structure show that levels will be skipped when not used.